vaarigupta/LearnITGirl_CodeChat/README.md

 - Key points to focus while learning spring boot :-

-1. Learn how to implement authentication
+-  Learn how to implement authentication

-2. How to integrate Angular6 with Spring boot
+-  How to integrate Angular6 with Spring boot

-- Learn MySQL to add Database

 - Start Making and setting up authentication page